airincs/credit-card-data/README.md

 - Microsoft SQL Server was used initially to gather some insights into the data.
 After SQL, Python was used to analyze the data and to create several models.

 ## Purpose?
 Why?
-This goal of this analysis was to see what variables most impact someone's chances at getting approved for a credit card.
+The goal of this analysis was to see what variables most impact someone's chances at getting approved for a credit card.
 After some feature exploring, deciding on a most effective predictive model was the next step.

 ## Python Libraries Used
 ![Pandas](https://img.shields.io/badge/pandas-%23150458.svg?style=for-the-badge&logo=pandas&logoColor=white)